 Advanced Persistent Threats (APT)

-Advanced Persistent Threat (APT) is the description applied to the coordinated cyber activities of sophisticated criminals and state level entities.
+Advanced persistent threat (APT) is the description applied to the coordinated cyber activities of sophisticated criminals and state-level entities.
 APTs target large corporations and foreign governments, with the objective of stealing information or compromising information systems.

-An APT is not usually deployed to bring down a business, but to stay embedded within its systems and and extract information at a slow and undetected pace.
+An APT is not usually deployed to bring down a business, but to stay embedded within its systems and extract information at a slow and undetected pace.

 On this page you will learn how APTs work and how to protect your organisation from them.

-Persistent –APTs use a "low-and-slow" approach, rather than a barrage of constant attacks and malware updates.
-The long term access to a target provided by APTs can be far more beneficial to the attacker, so remaining undetected is crucial to success.
+Persistent: APTs use a ‘low and slow’ approach, rather than a barrage of constant attacks and malware updates.
+The long-term access to a target provided by APTs can be far more beneficial to the attacker, so remaining undetected is crucial to success.

-Threat – APTs are skilled, motivated, organised and well funded.
+Threat: APTs are skilled, motivated, organised and well-funded.
 They are executed by coordinated humans, rather than by mindless and automated pieces of code.

 Effective Cyber Security

-ISO 27001 is the most significant international best practice standard available to any organisation that wants an intelligently organised and structured framework for tackling its cyber risks.
+ISO 27001 is the most significant international best-practice standard available to any organisation that wants an intelligently organised and structured framework for tackling its cyber risks.

-ISO 27031 is also capable of working within a broader enterprise-wide business continuity management system (such as that specified in the new business continuity management system standard ISO22301), ISO27031 should form part of every organisation's planning for cyber resilience.
+ISO 27031 is also capable of working within a broader enterprise-wide business continuity management system, such as that specified in the business continuity management system standard, ISO 22301, and should form part of every organisation's planning for cyber resilience.